Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Introduction

-\update{High-efficiency particulate air (HEPA) filters are widely used for PM capture, though their performance depends on particle size distributions, pressure drop constraints and replacement cycles~\cite{liu2020progress}; additional coatings can extend their removal potential to some gaseous pollutants. } Other methods for removing PM include electrostatic precipitators and adsorption materials such as activated carbon~\cite{parker1997electrostatic}.
+\update{High-efficiency particulate air (HEPA) filters are widely used for PM capture, though their performance depends on particle size distributions, pressure-drop constraints and replacement cycles~\cite{liu2020progress}; additional coatings could extend their removal potential to some gaseous pollutants. } Other methods for removing PM include electrostatic precipitators and adsorption materials such as activated carbon~\cite{parker1997electrostatic}.
 These technologies offer removal efficiencies of $10^{-1}$ to $1$~\cite{schroth1996new}, but require periodic regeneration or replacement due to saturation~\cite{lowther2023factors}.
 PM is also removed from the atmosphere through dry (e.g., gravitational settling, surface absorption) and wet deposition (e.g., scavenging by rain), with removal rates varying by region and environmental conditions~\cite{sippola2002particle, wu2018comparison, giardina2019atmospheric}.
-While these mechanisms for PM removal are well-established, our study will estimate how much PM$_{2.5}$ is removed from the atmosphere by filtration technologies and dry deposition via surface absorption, comparing these with the potential removal rates of other pollutants.

-\update{Similar to CH$_4$, N$_2$O can be removed via catalytic reduction, which converts N$_2$O into nitrogen (N$_2$) and oxygen (O$_2$)~\cite{randall2024cost}.
-Another surface-based removal process is biological denitrification, where bacteria reduce N$_2$O to N$_2$ under anaerobic conditions~\cite{tian2023global}. } \update{SO$_2$, NO$_\text{x}$ and O$_3$ can be transformed through catalytic processes (e.g., selective catalytic reduction for NO$_\text{x}$, oxidation pathways for SO$_2$, photocatalysis for O$_3$), with variability in efficiency, by-products and technological maturity~\cite{zhao2022}. } Another removal method is scrubbing, where SO$_2$ and NO$_\text{x}$ are removed from gas streams by passing them through chemically reactive liquid solutions~\cite{Xu2009}. \update{Note that simultaneous removal of distinct pollutants would require multiple technologies operating in parallel or complementary configurations, as no single removal technology can achieve all pollutant removal pathways simultaneously. }
+While these mechanisms for PM removal are well-established, this study estimates how much PM$_{2.5}$ is removed from the atmosphere by filtration technologies and dry deposition, comparing these with the potential removal rates of other pollutants. \update{Similar to CH$_4$, N$_2$O can be removed via catalytic reduction, which converts N$_2$O into nitrogen (N$_2$) and oxygen (O$_2$)~\cite{randall2024cost}.} \updateii{Photochemical destruction approaches have also been investigated for N$_2$O and fluorinated anesthetic gases in controlled exhaust streams~\cite{rauchenwald2020new}.} \update{Another surface-based removal process is biological denitrification, where bacteria reduce N$_2$O to N$_2$ under anaerobic conditions~\cite{tian2023global}. } \update{SO$_2$, NO$_\text{x}$ and O$_3$ can be transformed through catalytic processes (e.g., selective catalytic reduction for NO$_\text{x}$, oxidation pathways for SO$_2$, photocatalysis for O$_3$), with variability in efficiency, by-products and technological maturity~\cite{zhao2022}.} Another removal method is scrubbing, where SO$_2$ and NO$_\text{x}$ are removed from gas streams by passing them through chemically reactive liquid solutions~\cite{Xu2009}.